Highlights in the Life of Gordon B. Hinckley

-He dedicated the Conference Center in Salt Lake City, Utah (8 Oct.
-2000); he traveled 250,000 miles, visited 58 countries, spoke to 2.2 million members and dedicated 24 temples (2000); he published his book Standing for Something: Ten Neglected Virtues That Will Heal Our Hearts and Homes (2000); he announced the Perpetual Education Fund to assist young Church members worldwide with their education (Apr.
+He dedicated the Conference Center in Salt Lake City, Utah (Oct.
+8, 2000); he traveled 250,000 miles, visited 58 countries, spoke to 2.2 million members and dedicated 24 temples (2000); he announced the Perpetual Education Fund to assist young Church members worldwide with their education (Apr.
 2001).

 “President Hinckley’s forebear, Thomas Hinckley, served as governor of Plymouth Colony, Massachusetts, from 1681 to 1692.
 His grandfather, Ira Nathaniel Hinckley, lost his parents and, with his brother, traveled from Michigan to Springfield, Illinois, to live with his grandparents.
 As a teenager he walked to Nauvoo and met the Prophet Joseph Smith” (Boyd K. Packer, “President Gordon B. Hinckley: First Counselor,” Ensign, Feb.
 1986, 3).

 In 1843, at the age of 14, Ira Nathaniel Hinckley joined the Church, and in 1850 he arrived in the Salt Lake Valley.
 After settling in Salt Lake City with his family, he went back East on trips to help other Saints migrate west.
 In 1862 he enlisted in the army to guard the transcontinental telegraph line during the Civil War.
 In 1867 President Brigham Young sent Ira a letter, asking him to accept a new assignment: